 Creosote is a mixture of several chemicals that are used as pesticides and wood preservatives.
 It's often used on railroad ties and utility poles to protect the wood.
-While it is effective for those uses, creosote is also a toxic substance that can be very dangerous.
-Inhalation of the fumes or smoke from burned creosote-treated items, drinking from a groundwater supply contaminated by creosote or ingestion or skin contact with the chemicals can cause creosote poisoning.
+While it's effective for those uses, creosote is also a toxic substance that can be very dangerous.
+Inhaling the fumes or smoke from burned creosote-treated items, drinking from a groundwater supply contaminated by creosote, or ingesting or making skin contact with the chemicals can cause creosote poisoning.
 This can result in a variety of health issues.
 Knowing creosote exposure symptoms can help you identify this condition if you have been exposed to it.

 Disorientation or Dizziness

 A lightheaded feeling may be associated with exposure to creosote.
 This dizziness might make you feel like you're going to pass out.
 You might also experience with dizziness along with nausea or disorientation.
 This happens because the chemicals disrupt the level of oxygen to the brain or in the blood.

 Creosote poisoning can cause a symptom called myoclonus.
 A myoclonus is an involuntary jerk of a muscle.
 These sudden muscle contractions are common in the form of a hiccup, but with creosote toxicity in humans, there could be a wide range of muscles affected by myoclonus.

 Nose, Skin and Eye Irritation

 Irritation to the eyes, lining of the nose and the skin is likely if you're exposed to creosote.
 The effects of creosote exposure may be similar to a severe allergic reaction.
 Other skin reactions include discoloration and sensitivity to sunlight.
 It can also cause nosebleeds, dilated pupils and partial loss or blurring of your vision.
 Creosote is a carcinogen and could result in nasal or sinus cancer.